lasertools/lasertools_pulsepropagate/README.md

 # pulsepropagate
-A module to handle simple pulse propagation with dispersion and nlo
+A module to handle simple laser pulse propagation with dispersion and nlo